C-TeaRanger/SPS/README.md

 # SPS

 The code is being organized and will be coming soon.
+Be open-sourced no later than September 2025.